-In no way am I trying to discourage you from becoming a death row pen pal—just the opposite; I am trying to equip you with information and advice I wish someone had given me before I began this journey.
-I hope you do become a pen pal.
-I just don’t want you going in blind.
+In no way am I trying to discourage you from becoming a death row pen pal—just the opposite; I want to equip you with the information and give you the advice I wish someone had given me before I began this journey.
+I hope you do become a pen pal, and I hope this helps you get some idea of what to expect.

 With all of that being said, I would like to share with you some thoughts about what it is like to be a pen pal to someone on death row, and offer some advice that might be useful to a new or prospective pen pal.

 So, you want to be a pen pal?

 What about this appeals to you?
 What are you hoping to get out of it?
 Why do you want to be a pen pal?

 This isn’t a right-or-wrong-answer kind of question; it’s just something you should probably spend some time thinking about.